Paolo Sirena

-Paolo Sirena (born September 11, 1945 in Treviso) is an Italian former professional footballer who played as a defender.
+Paolo Sirena (11 September 1945 – 27 June 2025) was an Italian professional footballer who played as a defender.

+Career
-He played for 10 seasons (216 games, 12 goals) in Serie A for Roma and Verona.

-His most memorable goal for Verona fans was a header in the 5-3 win over A.C.
-Milan on May 20, 1973.
+Sirena played for 10 seasons (216 games, 12 goals) in Serie A for Roma and Verona.
+His most memorable goal for Verona fans was a header in the 5–3 win over A.C.
+Milan on 20 May 1973.

+Personal life and death

 His younger brother Alessandro Sirena also played football professionally.
 To distinguish them, Paolo was referred to as Sirena I and Alessandro as Sirena II.

-After retirement he worked as a lawyer.
+After retirement Sirena worked as a lawyer.

+Sirena died on 27 June 2025, at the age of 79.